discordjs/guide/guide/interactions/slash-commands.md

 await interaction.deleteReply();
 ```

 Lastly, you may require the `Message` object of a reply for various reasons, such as adding reactions.
-You can use the `Interaction#fetchReply()` method to fetch the `Message` instance of an initial response:
+You can use the `ChatInputCommandInteraction#fetchReply()` method to fetch the `Message` instance of an initial response:

 <!-- eslint-skip -->